 On December 15, 2022, the free test kit program re-opened, and every household can now place one new order for either the more accessible tests or the standard tests.

-Supplies of these tests are becoming limited, so people are asked to order these tests only if they do not have a way to use the other types of tests, such as assistive technology or a trusted family member or friend who can assist (in person or via video call).
+Supplies of the more accessible tests are limited, so people are asked to order them only if they do not have a way to use the other types of tests, such as assistive technology or a trusted family member or friend who can assist (in person or via video call).

 What makes the Ellume tests more accessible

 The test works with a smartphone app to provide: